white-devil-gits/DXTROX/README.md

 ## 📢Introduce myself

-- 🙂 I'm Amal
+- 🙂 I'm Derick Abraham
 - 🚩 I'm a beginner in this field
-- 📍 From palakkad,Kerala,🇮🇳
+- 📍 From Ernakulam,Kerala,🇮🇳
 - 🏫 Student